Date February 16, 2023 | Brooke Loeffler

 Safety and Financial Benefits of Road Sensors

 Using sensors to calculate road friction levels is not only important for public safety, it can save municipalities a lot of money.
 Over-applying deicing treatments wastes resources, stretches personnel hours, and can also put unnecessary strain on the environment.
-Friction sensors help teams target ice and snow instead of broadly applying the same deicing strategy to an entire area.
+Road surface sensors help teams target ice and snow instead of broadly applying the same deicing strategy to an entire area.

 The Colorado Department of Transportation (CDOT) discovered that using sensors to calculate road friction saved them $180,000 in a single winter!